darshhv/InsightX/README.md

 5. Open a Pull Request.

 ## License
-This project is licensed under the [Your Chosen License] License.
+This project is licensed under the [MIT] License.
 See the LICENSE file for more details.

 ## Contact
 For questions or support, feel free to reach out: